Tutorial Part 1: Generated CRUD#

 # Database changes are rolled back automatically after this test

-See How-To: Testing and Pytest Fixtures for the full setup and savepoint details.
+See Testing for the full setup and savepoint details.

 Nested Schemas#